junjie-xu/junjie-xu.github.io/_pages/about.md

 ## News
+* 03/2025: One paper accepted for Oral Presentation by AI4NA Workshop @ ICLR 2025.
 * 02/2025: Please check out our paper on the role of language priors in Vision-Language Models.
 * 02/2025: One paper was selected as **Oral** at ICLR 2025.
 * 01/2025: Two papers accepted by ICLR 2025.